 Hi!
 I'm Andrew.
-I'm currently a research student at the Applied AI Institute within Deakin University, and have worked on projects in the areas of intelligent transport systems, GPS tracking data analysis, smart-homes, and defense simulation.
-My Ph.D. project is about the design of spatio-temporal data processing pipelines to analyse sport game strategies (submitting Nov '18).
+I'm currently a research fellow at the Applied AI Institute (A²I²) within Deakin University, and have worked on projects in the areas of intelligent transport systems, GPS tracking data analysis, smart-homes, and defense simulation.
+My Ph.D. project was about the design of spatio-temporal data processing pipelines.

 I want to develop friendly, open source AI that can help organise the world and eliminate wasted resources.